-- 5.1.1 Where a Member performs a valuation to which this Professional Standard applies and: - (a) those valuation results are intended to be used in, or as part of, an annual Regulatory Report; or - (b) those valuation results are intended to be used in connection with a change or transfer of ownership of liabilities for General Insurance Claims; or - (c) the Member forms a view, as a matter of judgment (and subject to clause 6.3), that the circumstances surrounding or affecting that valuation warrant it, then, subject to clause 5.1.2, the Member must provide a Report on the valuation which satisfies all the requirements laid down in section 5.2.
+- 5.1.1.
+Where a Member performs a valuation to which this Professional Standard applies and: - (a) those valuation results are intended to be used in, or as part of, an AVR or other annual Regulatory Report; or - (b) those valuation results are intended to be used in connection with a change or transfer of ownership of liabilities for General Insurance Claims; or - (c) the Member forms a view, as a matter of judgment (and subject to clause 6.3), that the circumstances surrounding or affecting that valuation warrant it, then, subject to clause 5.1.2, the Member must provide a Report on the valuation which satisfies all the requirements laid down in clause 5.2.

-- 5.1.2 If the Member is issuing a Financial Condition Report, and the Financial Condition Report satisfies all the requirements laid down in section 5.2, then a separate Report is not required. - 5.1.3 If clause 5.1.1 does not apply in relation to a valuation performed by a Member, then the Member is not required to comply with the documentation requirements set out in this Professional Standard (including clause 5.2), but must: - (a) comply with any relevant documentation and reporting requirements set out in the Code; and - (b) document such other things as to which the Member reasonably forms a view, as a matter of judgment, that circumstances surrounding or affecting the valuation warrant documentation.
+- 5.1.2.
+If the Member is issuing a Financial Condition Report, and the Financial Condition Report satisfies all the requirements laid down in clause 5.2, then a separate Report is not required. - 5.1.3.
+If clause 5.1.1 does not apply in relation to a valuation performed by a Member, then the Member is not required to comply with the documentation requirements set out in this Professional Standard (including clause 5.2), but must: - (a) comply with any relevant documentation and reporting requirements set out in the Code; and - (b) disclose such other things as to which the Member reasonably forms a view as to being Material.

-5.2 Content of a Report
+5.2.
+Content of a Report

-5.2.1 A Report must:
+5.2.1.
+A Report must: